-In the context of Software Development, Operational Excellence is the flawless execution of an IT implementation project.
-Achieving Operational Excellence will strengthen your value proposition and ensure a competitive edge over the competition.
+In software development, Operational Excellence is the flawless execution of an IT implementation project.
+Achieving Operational Excellence will strengthen your value proposition and ensure a competitive edge.

 If you are unsure why attaining such high standards is necessary, even crucial, for the survival of your business, consider the following question.
 Would you ride with an Uber driver who has less than five stars?
 How about four or three?

 Operational Excellence guarantees minimum variation in project success rates, and prospective customers will be comfortable doing business with you.

 To attain high standards of project execution, every step in the delivery process should be running at a golden standard, up to and including software testing and quality assurance.

 Software testing and quality assurance are barriers you erect in your production processes to prevent faults from flowing over to production.